nasa-jpl/autoRIFT/README.md

 ***Output of "autorift" module for a pair of Landsat-8 images (20170708-20170724) in Greenland over a regular-spacing grid: (a) estimated x-direction pixel displacement, (b) estimated y-direction pixel displacement, (c) light interpolation mask, (b) x-direction chip size used.***

+This is done by implementing the following command line:

+       testAutorift.py -m I1 -s I2 -fo 1

+where "I1" and "I2" are the images as defined in the instructions below.
+The "-fo" option indicates whether or not to read optical image data.

 ### 3.2 Radar image over regular grid in imaging coordinates